-In the event that there are more applicants than available places, the trust board will apply the following oversubscription criteria, in order of priority given [Please outline your oversubscription criteria, bearing in mind that it is a statutory requirement to give priority in admissions to LAC and previously LAC where your school does not admit children based on the highest scores in a selection test.
+In the event that there are more applicants than available places, the trust board will apply the following oversubscription criteria, in order of priority given

+[Please outline your oversubscription criteria, bearing in mind that it is a statutory requirement to give priority in admissions to LAC and previously LAC where your school does not admit children based on the highest scores in a selection test.
 Example oversubscription criteria has been laid out for you, which must be amended to fit with your arrangements.]

-1. Looked After Children (LAC) / Previously Looked After Children (PLAC) (in care of the authority) (A 'looked after child' or a 'Previously looked after child' are those who are no longer looked after by the local authority in England and Wales (as defined by the Children

-Act 1989 or part 6 of the Social Services and Well-being (Wales) Act 2014) because they are subject of: an adoption, special guardianship, Child arrangements order, or were adopted from 'state care' outside England and Wales.
-'State care' is provided by a public authority, a religious organisation, or any other organisation whose sole or main purpose is to benefit society will be given first priority in oversubscription criteria ahead of all other applicants in accordance with the School Admissions Code 2014.)

-- 2. Children resident in the priority admissions area with a sibling attending the school (For applications made in the normal admission round a relevant sibling is a child who has a brother, sister, adopted brother or sister or step brother or step sister living in the same family unit in the same family household and address who attends the preferred school or partner school in any year group excluding the final year.
+- 1. Looked After Children (LAC) / Previously Looked After Children (PLAC) (in care of the authority) (A 'looked after child' or a 'Previously looked after child' are those who are no longer looked after by the local authority in England and Wales (as defined by the Children Act 1989 or part 6 of the Social Services and Well-being (Wales) Act 2014) because they are subject of: an adoption, special guardianship, Child arrangements order, or were adopted from 'state care' outside England and Wales.
+'State care' is provided by a public authority, a religious organisation, or any other organisation whose sole or main purpose is to benefit society will be given first priority in oversubscription criteria ahead of all other applicants in accordance with the School Admissions Code 2014.) - 2.
+Children resident in the priority admissions area with a sibling attending the school (For applications made in the normal admission round a relevant sibling is a child who has a brother, sister, adopted brother or sister or step brother or step sister living in the same family unit in the same family household and address who attends the preferred school or partner school in any year group excluding the final year.
 Biological siblings who attend the preferred school in any year group excluding the final year will also be treated as siblings irrespective of place of residence.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.
-For mid-year applications a sibling is a child who has a brother, sister, adopted brother or sister or step brother or step sister living in the same family unit in the same family household and address as a child who attends or has been offered a place at the preferred school or partner school at the time of application and determination and with a reasonable expectation that the sibling will be attending at the time of admission. - 3.
+For mid-year applications a sibling is a child who has a brother, sister, adopted brother or step sister living in the same family unit in the same family household and address as a child who attends or has been offered a place at the preferred school or partner school at the time of application. - 3.
 Children resident outside the priority admissions area with a sibling attending the school - 4.
 Children living in priority admission area - 5.
 Remaining applications.